Public School No. 25

-Public School No. 25, also known as Captain Henry Fleete School, named for one of the earliest and most influential colonizers of Maryland, Henry Fleete Sr., and Primary School No. 25, is a historic elementary school located at Baltimore, Maryland, United States.
+Public School No. 25 (also known as "Captain Henry Fleete School" or "Primary School 25"), is a historic elementary school located at Baltimore, Maryland, United States.
 It is a late Victorian brick structure with an imposing Romanesque tower.
 It is a two-story, brick structure with a ground-level basement and features a central three-story tower capped by a pyramidal roof.
 It served a school for nearly 75 years.

 Public School No. 25 was listed on the National Register of Historic Places in 1979.